andrewferrier/normfn/README.md

 the moment, this pattern cannot be changed, although there is a long-term goal to make the pattern configurable.

-This is the default pattern because it is the ISO-8601 pattern, which is the superior for many reasons.
+This is the default pattern because it is the ISO-8601 pattern, which is [superior for many reasons](https://xkcd.com/1179/).
 However, in particular, with respect to filenames, it's useful because it sorts naturally when listing files, browsing them with a file manager, etc. In this respect, I respectfully disagree with Mark's standard approach in his book, which is American-centric.